Tuning the Electronic Structure of Graphene by Controlling Spatial Confinement: Results and Discussion

-A system containing ZGNRs show a predictable behavior on the electronic structure, at least close to the Fermi energy, see Figure~\figref{figs3}{s3a} and \figref{}{s3b} respectively for 4Z4-NS and wider 10Z6-NS in the SM.
-The system is composed of a bilayer with an array of ZGNRs, such that in the electronic band structure one can see bands similar to the parabolic bands of the perfect trilayer system.
-This can also be understood from the probability amplitude of the marked states in the band structure (see the inset of Figure~\figref{figs3}{s3a}).
-However, for higher energies, it can be seen that the first and second valence/conduction bands show a gap at the same k-vector (indicated by the double arrow), a property that can influence excitations in the system, which is out of the scope of this work.
+A system containing ZGNRs shows predictable behavior in the electronic structure, at least close to $E_F$, see Figure~\figref{figs4}{s4a} and \figref{}{s4b} respectively for 4Z4-NS and the wider 10Z6-NS in the SM.
+The system is composed of a bilayer graphene with an array of ZGNRs, such that in the electronic band structure one can see bands similar to the parabolic bands of the perfect trilayer system (around K).
+This can also be understood from the probability amplitude of the marked states in the band structure (see the inset of Figure~\figref{figs4}{s4a}).
+However, for higher energies, it can be seen that the first and second valence/conduction bands show a gap at the same $\mathbf{k}$-vector (indicated by the double arrow), a property that can influence excitations in the system, which is beyond the scope of this work.